Chinese-Owned Pork Producer Could Qualify For Trump Bailout Money Meant For Companies Hit By Chinese Tariffs

 Agriculture Department spokesman Carl E. Purvis told the Washington Post that WH Group, along with Brazilian-owned pork producer JBS, qualifies for a portion of the $1.2 billion in funds set aside to shield farmers from the fallout of China’s retaliatory tariffs.
 About $560 million of that funding is earmarked for pork producers in the United States.

-The issue underscores the challenge for the government to create a system that benefits domestic producers without also helping US-based foreign investors.
+The issue underscores the challenge for the government to create a system that benefits domestic producers without also helping U.S.-based foreign investors.

-“USDA does not have the ability to police whether money will eventually ‘filter to the Chinese.
+“USDA does not have the ability to police whether money will eventually ‘filter to the Chinese.’
 The Department goes to great lengths to ensure we have registered, approved U.S. vendors that work closely with the Agricultural Marketing Service,” a spokesperson for the USDA said.

 Smaller pork producers are upset about the policy, which they fear will harm small, independent farmers while helping larger companies.